loco-choco/FreeCamMod/README.md

 - There could be some bugs, so please send a *issue* about what you find in this repo.

-- The player will *slide* in the ground if the player was in the air when activating the camera.
+- The player will *slide* on the ground if the player was in the air when activating the camera.

 - The camera might appear to be going up or down sometimes, that is caused by the rotation of the planets.